-This is why breeders need to have a clearly outlined plan, also called a dog breeding program.
-This program is designed to keep you on track with your goals and gives you the control by eliminating unwanted factors and preserving the desired ones.
+This is why breeders need to have a clearly outlined breeding plan, also called a dog breeding program.
+This program is designed to keep you on track with your goals and gives you control by eliminating unwanted factors and preserving the desired ones.
 A successful dog breeding program is composed of two major elements:

 - determine what you want and hope to accomplish, and